The anisotropic Heisenberg model close to the Ising limit: triangular lattice vs. effective models: Triangular lattice: evolution with anisotropy

 \subsection{Spin stiffness}

-Another important measure and test of the gs character is the spin stiffness $\rho_s$, representing the sensitivity to the twist of the supersolid order parameter $m_\perp$ \cite{melko05,jiang09}.
-In finite-size calculations, it can be evaluated by introducing in Eq.~(\ref{his}) a phase/twist $\theta_{ij} = \theta ~{ \bf e}_\theta \cdot {\bf R}_{ij} $ into the spin exchange term,
+Another important measure and test of the gs character is the spin stiffness $\rho_s$, representing the sensitivity of the supersolid order parameter $m_\perp$ to a twist in boundary conditions \cite{melko05,jiang09}.
+In finite-size calculations, it can be evaluated by introducing in Eq.~(\ref{his}) a phase $\theta_{ij} = \theta ~{ \bf e}_\theta \cdot {\bf R}_{ij} $ into the spin exchange term,